-Our stunning location can be reached by land or sea, as we are right by the beach, and on a small ‘no through road’.
-It’s quiet here and a great place to escape, relax, get outdoors, lose yourself, find yourself, walk to white sandy beaches, scramble around rocky coasts, paddle to islands, go bird watching, otter spotting and so much more . . .
+Our stunning location can be reached by land or sea, as we are right by the beach on the Sound of Arisaig and on a small ‘no through road’.
+It’s quiet, peaceful and a wonderful place to recharge your batteries and reconnect with nature.

-We have Visitor Yacht Moorings in Glenuig Bay and there is a public slipway that provides easy access for yachts, dive boats, dinghys, sea-kayaks and fishing boats at almost all states of the tide, being both just a short walk and visible from the Inn.
+If you are travelling by water, then head for 56°50’N 05°49W (Glenuig Bay) being careful of the rocks lurking below the high tideline in the entrance to the small bay on the northern side.
+We have visitor yacht moorings clearly marked by yellow buoys and Glenuig Inn, and there is a public slipway providing easy access for yachts, dive boats, dinghies, sea-kayaks and fishing boats at almost all states of the tide.
+It is a short walk and clearly visible from the Inn.

 Please find below some useful travel links: